Alaskan Fun Facts

 - If you split Alaska in two, Texas would then be the third largest state.

 - Olympic gold and silver medal-winning skier Tommy Moe hails from Girdwood.

-- The United States holds 20 of the tallest mountain peaks, 17 of which are located in Alaska and measure over 14,000 feet.
+- The 10 highest mountain peaks in the United States are located in Alaska and measure over 14,000 feet.

 - Girdwood has served as a backdrop for at least two films: The Chechahcos, a 1924 silent film about the Klondike Gold Rush, and Warren Miller's 1997 Snowriders II.
 The town was also the finish line location for Amazing Race 12, which aired in January 2008.